 From the top of the largest pyramid in the Caracol complex, you can even look over the border into Guatemala!

 A trip to Caracol is easily paired with some incredible nature as well.
-On a guided tour to Caracol, you can also hike through the Mountain Pine Ridge Forest Reserve, visit the Rio Frio Cave, and check out either the Rio-On Pools or the Big Rock Falls — all in a single day.
+On a guided tour to Caracol, you can visit the Rio Frio Cave and check out either the Rio-On Pools or the Big Rock Falls — all in a single day.

-Trust me — you’ll relish a dunk in the waterfalls after spending the morning and early afternoon visiting the ruins in the hot Belizean sun!
+Trust me — you’ll relish a dunk in the water after spending the morning and early afternoon visiting the ruins in the hot Belizean sun!

 Check out Belize’s “other blue hole” at St. Herman’s Blue Hole National Park.